-An order confirmation is a document that lists down all products or services (or a combination thereof) purchased by a buyer.
+An order confirmation is a formal document that lists down all products or services (or a combination thereof) purchased by a buyer.
 It serves as an official record of what that specific customer wanted from a seller’s product or service offerings.

 Most of the time, an order confirmation is only sent once the seller has received the payment/s a buyer makes for his or her purchases.

 Note that there is a major difference between order confirmations and invoices.
 An order confirmation is just that, a written notice that the seller has received a client’s order and the payment for it.
 The latter is created and sent once the ordered product has been sent to the buyer.

 How to Create an Order Confirmation

 One way that companies can set themselves apart from their competitors is by applying unique branding strategies to their own business documents.
 Yes, we are talking about crafting customized business stationery (whether digital or in print).

 And there is no better place to start than with your purchase order confirmation documents.
 We’ve rounded up some of the best design tips that you and your team can use to improve your confirmation emails and documents.

 An effective printable order confirmation should focus on providing accurate information about a customer’s order.
 Do away with superfluous designs and formatting as that will only make the document difficult to read.